lukrycyfa/crowdfund-tutorial-main/Crowd-Fund-Tutorial-with-Eth-Brownie-on-Celo.md

 - [nft-genrator-py](https://github.com/lukrycyfa/nft-generator-py).

-## 2.0 Prerequisites.. 🔑
+## 2.0 Prerequisites. 🔑

 - To get the most out of this tutorial readers are believed to have some experience in...
 - Solidity Programming, and some experience in writing smart contracts.
 Link to a [tutorial on developing smart contracts](https://dacade.org/communities/celo/courses/celo-development-101/learning-modules/6c18d048-b3e0-47a0-bdc0-dae8076da410).
 - Python Programming at an Intermediate level.
 Link to a [course on Python](https://www.udemy.com/course/python-the-complete-python-developer-course/).

-## 3.0 A Brief Overview Of Smart Contracts, Celo, Eth-Brownie, Ganache, And Generative Art
+## 3.0 A Brief Overview Of Smart Contracts, Celo, Eth-Brownie, Ganache, And Generative Art.

-### 3.1 Smart Contracts
+### 3.1 Smart Contracts.

 - Supposedly, smart contracts are contracts that are represented in code and executed by computers.
 These Contracts are not only created online but their very performance is enabled and guaranteed by a network of decentralized, co-operating computer nodes, known as blockchains.
 Originally, smart contracts were restricted within a limited range of transactions, predominantly financial instruments.
 Progressively, however, the surrounding narrative has become broader, implying that all contracts can be made smart or that many different obligations can be enforced by code.
 What started as a niche phenomenon in such areas as financial derivatives and prediction markets, is now poised to change the entire legal landscape and “revolutionize” commerce.
 Allegedly, smart contracts can streamline the contracting process, reduce transaction costs by eliminating intermediaries and, most importantly, simplify enforcement without the need to seek protection from traditional legal institutions, such as courts.
 The theories underpinning smart-contracts and blockchains combine multiple, interrelated threads all of which reflect an indiscriminate, if not irrational, fascination with certain technical characteristics of blockchains.
 They also reflect a surprising lack of trust in humans.
 As the latter are perceived as inherently biased and unreliable, things should be left to computers.
 Humans, especially bankers and judges, are fallible and not trustworthy.
 - Computers, on the other hand, are objective, infallible and trustworthy.